 Despite these challenges, the continent has an unparalleled opportunity to redefine its trajectory.
-The AfCFTA provides a game-changing framework to boost trade-led growth, unlock regional value chains, boost competitiveness and ensure that Africa transitions from being a supplier of raw materials to a producer of high-value goods and services.
-The AfCFTA is projected to increase intra-African trade by \$3 trillion and raise Africa's GDP by \$1.4 trillion, in cumulative terms between 2021 and 2045, and over a baseline without AfCFTA.
+The AfCFTA provides a game-changing framework to boost trade-led growth, unlock regional value chains, boost competitiveness and ensure that Africa transitions from being a supplier of raw materials to a producer of highvalue goods and services.
+The AfCFTA is projected to increase intra-African trade by up to 45 per cent in 2045, and raise Africa's GDP by 1.2 per cent.
 This year's report shines a spotlight on the AfCFTA's transformative potential.
 It provides empirical evidence of its capacity to drive Africa's trade-led integration and highlights critical enablers such as investment in infrastructure, digitalization, climate resilience and governance reforms that are crucial for realizing the agreement's full benefits.
 It also charts a strategic course for policy interventions to break down trade barriers, improve efficiency and create a unified economic space conducive to business growth and innovation.